micahcourey/AddressBookJavaScript2/README.md

 By Ashlin Aronin && Micah Courey, 15-Sep-2015

 Keep track of contacts using jQuery.
+Check it out at: http://micahcourey.github.io/AddressBookJavaScript2

 Setup
 ----------